phonegap-build/docs-en/configuring/plugins.md

 ### Importing the native code

 To import the native code into your PhoneGap Build project, you will need to add the correct `<plugin>` or deprecated `<gap:plugin>` tag to your config.xml file.

-<b>If you omit the spec (version) tag, your app will always be built with the latest version of the plugin.
-It will be updated automatically the next time you update your app code after a plugin is updated, which may cause unexpected behaviour.</b> For more info on plugin versioning, <a href="#plugin-versions">click here</a>.
+<b>If you omit the `spec` (or `version`) tag of a npm or PhoneGap Build plugin, your app will always be built with the latest version of the plugin.
+It will be updated automatically the next time you update your application code after a plugin is updated, which may cause unexpected behaviour.</b> For more info on plugin versioning, <a href="#plugin-versions">click here</a>.

 <table class="table">
   <tr>